 Cost-Benefit Insight

-- Allow timber to dry before installation – wet treated timber may shrink and check
+- Let it dry before installation if possible — wet treated timber will shrink and may check as it dries in place

-- Seal all cut ends with preservative – cuts expose untreated wood
+- Seal every cut end with preservative — even small trim cuts expose untreated wood

-- Pre-drill holes near ends – prevents splitting in treated timber
+- Pre-drill near ends — treated timber can be more prone to splitting, especially in dense species

-- Use corrosion-resistant fasteners – stainless steel or hot-dipped galvanized
+- Use corrosion-resistant fasteners — stainless steel or hot-dipped galvanised are essential; standard steel will corrode from the preservative chemicals

-- Provide drainage and ventilation – even treated timber shouldn't stay wet
+- Provide drainage and air movement — even treated wood shouldn't sit in constant moisture

 Critical Good Practice

 Always retreat cut surfaces — untreated cuts are the most common failure point in treated timber installations.
 Use brush-on preservative specifically designed for field treatment of cuts.
-For ground contact, dip cut ends in preservative for 30 seconds.
+For ground contact applications, dipping cut ends in preservative for 30 seconds gives much better protection than a quick brush coat.
+If you're planning a project that involves timber in contact with soil, have a look at how to prevent timber rot for more strategies that go beyond treatment alone.

 Safety Precautions

-- Wear gloves when cutting treated timber – avoid skin contact with preservatives
+- Wear gloves when cutting treated timber — preservative residue can irritate skin

-- Wear dust mask when sawing – treated wood dust should not be inhaled
+- Use a dust mask when sawing — treated wood dust shouldn't be inhaled

-- Wash work clothes separately – prevent cross-contamination
+- Wash work clothes separately — stops preservative residue spreading to other laundry

-- Do not burn treated wood – toxic fumes are released
+- Never burn treated wood — the fumes are toxic and the ash contains concentrated chemicals

-- Dispose of waste responsibly – follow local regulations for treated wood waste
+- Dispose of waste responsibly — follow local regulations; treated timber often can't go in garden waste bins

-- Keep treated timber away from food crops – some preservatives can migrate into soil
+- Keep treated timber away from vegetable beds — some preservatives can migrate into surrounding soil over time

-Environmental note: Treated timber should not be used where it will contact drinking water, or in ecologically sensitive areas without appropriate approvals.
-Modern treatments are much less environmentally mobile than older types, but precautions still apply.
+Environmental note: Treated timber shouldn't be used where it will contact drinking water, or in ecologically sensitive areas without checking local regulations first.
+Modern treatments are much less mobile in soil than older types, but it's still worth being thoughtful about placement—especially near ponds or waterways.

 - Indoor framing (dry) → untreated or UC1